 In technical words, the balance is the distance between the bottom cap and the central point of the shaft.
 The outcome is listed below:

 - Head Light: 280 mm – 287 mm

 - Neutral: 288 mm – 289 mm

 5. The shaft or Stem Design: We should also check the flexibility of the shaft before buying because it determines the swing speed.
-It is worth to know whether the stem is normal, extra, or medium-stiff and/or flexible.
+It is worth to know whether the stem is expected, extra, or medium-stiff and flexible.

 6. String: A perfect string is the one that sinks not more than 1mm when pressed against arms.
 If it sinks deeper than that, it’s a clear sign that the racket is loose or not powerful.
 Also, temperature plays a factor in the string stretching that varies from cold to hotter geological locations.

 On the other hand, it’s hard to identify the sweet spot for an oval or round-shaped frame.
 But once you become able to do that, such racket delivers a devastating shot.
-So, it’s important to identify your style of playing to choose the right racket frames.
-Therefore, we recommend isometric and square heads for beginners & circular for medium and advanced level sportsmen.
+So, it’s essential to identify your style of playing to choose the right racket frames.
+Therefore, we recommend isometric and square heads for beginners & circular for medium and advanced level athletes.

-Every racket has its own pros and cons.
+Every racket has its pros and cons.
 The durability depends upon the material used.
-You just have to pick the right racket that fits better into your style of playing based on the above facts.
+You have to pick the right racket that fits better into your style of playing based on the above facts.
 The racket will break if you slam it on a hard surface with full power no matter what material it is made up of.
-So, it’s your own duty to take care of the shaft, and frame after purchasing.
+So, you must take care of the shaft and frame after purchasing it.

 In our opinion, Voltric Z Force is the best Yonex Badminton racket in terms of power and Nanoray Z Speed is best in terms of quickness.
 Please check our list above to read the full specifications and details.